skyvers/Aged-care/_pages/ch4-bizlets.md

 ![Assessment created date](../doc_src_img/chapter10/1.jpg "Assessment created date")

-2. Add a Bizlet for the Assessment document to automatically set the `assesmentCreatedTime` when a new assessment is created - and to record the user who created the assessment.
-First create the `AssessmentBizlet.java` file as we did above:
+2. Add a Bizlet for the Assessment document to automatically set the `assesmentCreatedTime` when a new assessment is created and to record the user who created the assessment.
+Firstly, create the `AssessmentBizlet.java` file as we did above:

 - Right-click to the `Assessment` package and select New, then select Class in the sub-menu.
 - Follow the Quick Fix suggestions to resolve errors in `AssessmentBizlet.java` file and import all the packages.
 - Override the `newInstance` method.
 (Click on source > override and implement method.
-Choose newInstance form the list - Eclipse will generate newInstance method and override notation for us.)
+Choose newInstance from the list and Eclipse will generate the newInstance method and override notation for us.)
-  Then update the method as shown below:
+  Then, update the method as shown below:

 ```java
 package modules.agedCare.Assessment;